-When Umar bin Khattab and Abu Bakr bin Qahafa reached Saqifa, the arguments had almost been settled in favor of the Ansar, who had chosen Sa'd bin Ubadah to lead the Muslims.
-Umar did not find this acceptable at all as he had already planned to bring in a man from the Muhajiroon.
+When Omar bin Khattab and Abu Bakr bin Qahafa reached Saqifa, the arguments had almost been settled in favor of the Ansar, who had chosen Sa'd bin Ubadah to lead the Muslims.
+Omar did not find this acceptable at all as he had already planned to bring in a man from the Muhajiroon.
 He urged Abu Bakr to make a speech and turn the situation.
 Abu Bakr rose and said that the Arabs would not accept any Caliph who was not from the tribe of Quraish, which was the tribe of the Holy Prophet (S).
 He also praised the merits of the Ansar to keep them quiet.
 The Ansar were not fooled by the clever words of Abu Bakr and while there was some silence, Abu Bakr received help from an unexpected quarter.

-The two main tribes of the Ansar were the Aws and Khazraj.
-The Holy Prophet (S) had settled the old enmity between them long ago, but now it came out into the open.
+The two main tribes of the Ansar were the Aws and the Khazraj.
+The old enmity that the Holy Prophet (S) had settled between them long ago, now came out again into the open.